-For over 70 years, Ray Products has built a reputation as a premier provider of pressure formed plastic parts.
+For more than 70 years, Ray Products has built a reputation as a premier provider of pressure formed plastic parts.
 With a commitment to constantly upgrade our facilities with the highest quality equipment and latest technology, today we can manufacture custom plastic parts using our advanced, heavy-gauge pressure forming process, delivering the highest quality in the business while reducing tooling costs and turnaround times.
 With our experience, Ray Products will help guide what pressure forming is, the advantages of pressure forming, and what makes Ray Products a complete partner for your next project.

 What is Pressure Forming?